-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker.
+(interpretation): Thank you, Mr. Speaker.
 I also thank you for that very excellent question.
 Up to this point, as the government, we all hold different portfolios and responsibilities, particularly in discussing the issues causing problems here in Iqaluit.

-The government employees, as you mentioned truthfully, will be impacted and there are a fair number here in Iqaluit facing that challenge, as they rent the staff housing units and to date, we have tried to keep atop of the workers in that situation.
-We have assigned staff to keep in communications with them to determine where in this process they are, and if we must transfer them either into another unit, or perhaps a position with available housing.
+The government employees, as you mentioned truthfully, will be impacted and there are a fair number here in Iqaluit facing that challenge, as they rent the staff housing units.
+To date, we have tried to keep atop of the workers in that situation.
+We have assigned staff to keep in communications with them to determine where in this process they are and if we must transfer them either into another unit or perhaps a position with available housing.
+Some employees have had to relocate to other units when they are placed in a very uncomfortable position.

-Some employees have had to relocate to other units when they are placed in a very uncomfortable position, and we are not just aware of this problem, we are searching to tangible solutions to date, and further, we will pay close attention to this issue.
+We are not just aware of this problem; we are searching for tangible solutions to date and we will pay close attention to this issue.
 Thank you, Mr. Speaker.